IHO-Nippon Foundation GEOMAC Project

 What is GEOMAC Project?

-The Hydrographic Data Processing and Marine Cartography Programme from the United Kingdom Hydrographic Office (UKHO) has been recognized by the FIG/IHO/ICA International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC) since 2014 and is the core of the project.
-Currently, seven participants are selected every year.
-After completing this programme, participants will obtain the competencies to carry out nautical cartographic tasks at the Category "B" level.
+The core of the programme has been recognized by the FIG/IHO/ICA International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC) since 2014.
+After completing the programme, the participants will obtain the competencies to carry out nautical cartographic tasks at the Category "B" level.

 What for?